Hi. I’m Patrik Nikolić.

 Biomolecular Structure and Function Group

-In 2013, as a student of medicinal chemistry at University of Rijeka Department of Biotechnology, I started working in Dr. Željko Svedružić’s Biomolecular Structure and Function Group and Group (BioSFGroup) on the development of mechanism-based inhibitors of human DNA methyltransferase Dnmt1.
-While I have primarily used GROMACS and PyMOL in my research, the group relied heavily on software for both research and teaching and used a number of other packages as well.
+In 2013, as a medicinal chemistry student at the University of Rijeka Department of Biotechnology, I started working in Dr. Željko Svedružić’s Biomolecular Structure and Function Group and Group (BioSFGroup) on the development of mechanism-based inhibitors of human DNA methyltransferase Dnmt1.
+While I have primarily used GROMACS and PyMOL in my research, the group relied heavily on software for research and teaching and used several other packages.
 I obtained my master’s degree in medicinal chemistry in 2015 by defending the thesis titled In silico optimization of the first DNA-independent mechanism-based inhibitors of mammalian DNA methyltransferase Dnmt1.
 Resulting from this work, BioSFGroup later published the book chapter:

 - Nikolić, P., Miletić, V., Odorčić, I. & Svedružić, Ž. M. Chapter 5 - In Silico Optimization of the First DNA-Independent Mechanism-Based Inhibitor of Mammalian DNA Methyltransferase DNMT1. in Epi-Informatics (ed.
 Medina-Franco, J. L.) 113–153 (Academic Press, 2016). doi:10.1016/B978-0-12-802808-7.00005-8.